eliasmarcon/advent_of_code/README.md

 # Directory Structure:

-2015/: Contains solutions for challenges from the year 2015.
+- 2015/: Contains solutions for challenges from the year 2015.

-2016/: Contains solutions for challenges from the year 2016.
+- 2016/: Contains solutions for challenges from the year 2016.

-...
+- 2017/: Contains solutions for challenges from the year 2017.
+- 2018/: Contains solutions for challenges from the year 2018.
+- 2019/: Contains solutions for challenges from the year 2019.
+- 2020/: Contains solutions for challenges from the year 2020.
+- 2021/: Contains solutions for challenges from the year 2021.

-2022/: Contains solutions for challenges from the year 2022.
+- 2022/: Contains solutions for challenges from the year 2022.

 Languages: The solutions provided are written exclusively in the Python programming language.